Hiring in Sales & Marketing: Guide and Trends in 2025

 The professional services space is also set to close out the year on a high note.
 Some standouts include the leisure travel industry, as well as the education sector, which are both poised for a robust close to the year.

-Read on to find out more about Wendy’s expectations of the labour market and hiring trends for Singapore’s Sales & Marketing professionals in 2025.
+Read on to find out more about Allie’s expectations of the labour market and hiring trends for Singapore’s Sales & Marketing professionals in 2025.

 In recent years, there has been a larger emphasis on sustainability as the public and private sector works towards goals set out in the Singapore Green Plan 2030.
 Multinational corporations have focused on establishing ESG and sustainability teams, bringing on more junior and mid-level talent in these functions within the last year.
 This is a trend that is expected to continue in 2025.